 You must also ensure your capsuleer has the correct appearance so I can use the in-game viewer to take screenshots.
 This includes hairstyle, hair color, and eye color in addition to the clothing.
 Keep in mind that the Pod Pal is intended to be a recognizable version of your character, so if you’re considering making some wild changes to his or her appearance, best do that first. :)

 Once I have your ISK and the screenshots, I’ll create a new Pod Pal project on my Ravelry EVE Online Pod Pals page so you can keep track of my progress.
 I’ll also work with you to color match the yarn and eyes.
 Along the way I might also create a video or two if I get stuck and need more comprehensive feedback.
 You’ll need to keep an eye on your in-game mail or provide me with an out-of-game email address that I can reliably contact you at.

 How Long Does It Take?

 This depends primarily on how complicated your capsuleer’s clothing and hair are, but also on how busy I am with offline commitments.
-A simple doll can be done as quickly as fourteen days, but on average it takes six to eight weeks to make one.
+A very simple doll can be done as quickly as fourteen days, but on average it takes six to eight weeks to make one.
 I know that seems like a really long time to crochet, stuff, and assemble a 3″ doll.
 There are twenty hours (or more!) of work that go into each one, and even though I’m working from a basic pattern, I have to come up with each character’s unique details on the fly.
 Hair is usually the most challenging part.
 (This is why I only do one Pod Pal at a time.)
 Your patience is appreciated!